GOD-pro/myinstant/README.md

   os

-"Do not distrubute the optained files"
+"Do not distrubute the obtained files"
-"This is for educational purpose only !"
+"This is for educational purposes only !"

 Install modules:
   pip install beautifulsoup4